cozgun/RecurringMessagesAddin/README.md

 # Outlook Addin: Recurring E-mail Messages #
 *This is an Outlook addin for setting up recurring e-mail messages by using calendar appointments.
-Dealing with dynamic dates is possible with embedded date variables.*
+Finding and sending files named with dynamic dates is possible with embedded date variables.*

-As a finance professional I have developed and been using a modified version of this addin for some time in my day to day tasks.
+I am a finance professional and have been using a customized version of this addin for some time in my day to day tasks.
 This is a generic version for others' use regardless of the field of profession performed.

 Addin is offering four main functions.